alemart/surgescript/docs/engine/animation.md

 `sync`: boolean.

-Is the current animation is synchronized?
+Is the animation is synchronized?
 A synchronized animation is a repeating animation that displays the same frame across multiple sprites.
 Defaults to `false`.